• Skip to main content

 In-person care.
 At-home monitoring.
 Candid has combined both in a unique “hybrid” treatment program.
-Provided by a local dentist who collaborates with Candid to oversee your entire treatment remotely, Candid is an effective and streamlined clear aligner system with the perks of at-home treatment and traditional in-person care combined.
+Provided by a local dentist who collaborates with Candid to oversee your entire treatment remotely, Candid is a streamlined clear aligner system with the perks of at-home treatment and traditional in-person care combined.

 However, Candid treatment is certainly not without its downsides, and there are several other clear aligner brands out there.
 In this guide, we’ll outline the best alternatives to Candid (including at-home and in-office options) so you can confidently choose the best fit for you.